Isaac Mulindwa Jr.

 Isaac Mulindwa Jr. is a businessman and entrepreneur in Uganda.
 In 2007, the New Vision newspaper reported him to be one of the wealthiest individuals in Uganda.

 Background and education

-He was born circa 1965 to Isaac Mulindwa, a businessman, and Safina Nakku Mulindwa, a housewife, in Mbarara, the second-born in a family of ten siblings.
+He was born circa 1965 to Isaac Mulindwa, a businessman, and Safina Nakku Mulindwa, a homemaker, in Mbarara, the second-born among ten siblings.
 He attended Matale Primary School in Uganda, then the Grange in Nairobi.
 In 1982, he went to England where he did his A-Level at Kensington School.
 He attended Richmond University in the United States, graduating with a degree in finance and accounting.
 Later, he obtained a certificate in general construction and civil engineering from Miami Dade Community College.

 Businesses and investments

 His businesses include but are not limited to the following: